 - How to Make Sun Dried Tomatoes

 - Sauvignon Blanc has a good acidity to it that will stand up to the tomatoes.
 Pinot Gris is a another white wine option.

 - Good red wine options are Pinot Noir and Zinfandel.

-If you loved this tomato couscous recipe I would appreciate it so much if you would give it a star review!
+If you loved this tomato couscous I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.